-The size of the business.
 In smaller companies, IT leaders will often wear multiple hats.
-An IT director at a small organization, for instance, may be responsible for a wide range of IT activities, such as IT operations, budgeting, and planning, while outsourcing other activities, such as cybersecurity.
+An IT director at a small organization, for instance, may be responsible for a wide range of IT activities, such as IT operations, budgeting, and planning.

-The type of business.
-Technology companies will naturally have different IT needs than companies that are less reliant on digital tools.
-Software development firms, for instance, are quite literally built around IT, while companies in other industries, such as agriculture, will have much smaller IT departments.
+Technology companies will have different IT needs than companies that rely less on digital tools.
+Software development firms, for instance, are built around IT, while companies in other industries, such as agriculture, will have much smaller IT departments.

-The company’s digital direction.
-Today, many enterprises are heavily invested in digital transformation and digital adoption.
-Those that are allocating more resources to digital innovation will naturally have a different IT structure than those that are not.
+Many enterprises today are heavily invested in digital transformation and digital adoption.
+Those allocating more resources to digital innovation will have a different IT structure who do and those who will not.

 It is also important to note that the structure of IT departments will also depend on how integrated the IT function is with the rest of the organization.

 A digitally mature organization, for instance, will have an IT function that is tightly integrated with the rest of the business.
-A company that is not as digitally mature, on the other hand, will likely still have an IT unit that is siloed and viewed as a “back-office” function.
+On the other hand, a company that is not as digitally mature will likely still have an IT unit that is siloed and viewed as a “back-office” function.

 The CIO Organization Chart: How to Structure IT Units

-The smaller the organization, as mentioned, the more IT functions it will outsource.
+The smaller the organization, the more IT functions it will outsource or not require.

-A company of less than 100 employees, for instance, may outsource many IT-dependent functions, including:
+A company of fewer than 100 employees, for instance, may outsource many IT-dependent functions, including: